Proposed rental reforms to allow pets in properties

 Housing campaigners have described the Renters (Reform) Bill as a "huge opportunity" to improve the lives of the 11 million renters in England.

-And for single mother Charity Micheal, the change to the laws will make it easier to find a place to live.
+And for single mother Charity Micheal, the law change would make it easier to find a place to live.

-Ms Micheal works for the NHS and has viewed over 50 properties trying to find a home for her and her daughter, but said she is constantly rejected.
-She believes having a dog is a part of the reason why.

-"My daughter and I have viewed over 50 properties, made offers and were constantly rejected either due to the landlord or the leasehold not wanting pets," she said.
+"My daughter and I have viewed over 50 properties, made offers and were constantly rejected either due to the landlord or the leasehold not wanting pets," said Ms Micheal, who works for the NHS.

 She told the BBC most landlords will refuse her applications "once they know I am a single mother with only one income or that I am a dog mum".